jesyspa/student-project-pl-for-ml/README.md

 Make sure you have Python 3.11 or higher installed.

 2. Install Dependencies
-The project doesn’t need any extra libraries, except pytest for running tests.
+The project does not need any extra libraries, except pytest for running tests.

 ```bash
 pip install pytest